Mattiza58/Maze/README.md

 a simple way to apply these concepts in a fun way.

 Mazes can be generated through various algorithms.
 There's Prim's, Kruskal's, and Wilson's.
 However, the simplest of which, is the "recursive backtracker," which is what I chose to use.
-Although, xalled "recursive", I implemented it iteratively to avoid stack overflow.
+Although, called "recursive", I implemented it iteratively to avoid stack overflow.

 ### Steps